ember-cli-deploy/ember-cli-deploy-redis/README.md

 ### revisionKey

 The unique revision number for the version of the file being uploaded to Redis.
 The Redis key will be a combination of the `keyPrefix` and the `revisionKey`.
-By default this option will use either the `revisionKey` passed in from the command line or the `revisionData.revisionKey` property from the deployment context.
+By default this option will use either the `revision` passed in from the command line or the `revisionData.revisionKey` property from the deployment context.

-*Default:* `context.commandLineArgs.revisionKey || context.revisionData.revisionKey`
+*Default:* `context.commandOptions.revision || context.revisionData.revisionKey`

 ### activeContentSuffix